sumithikeqa/mariadb-master/README.md

 ### What is Gitops?
 [Gitops](https://www.ecloudcontrol.com/category/gitops/)

-## Documentation: How to use MariaDB stack
+## Documentation: How to use MariaDB Master stack
 [MariaDB Master](https://docs.ecloudcontrol.com/mariadb-10.4_master/)